Login

 The supporting race card

 Six races sit alongside the Gold Cup.
 The Norfolk Stakes opens the card: Group 2, five furlongs, two-year-olds.
 The Hampton Court Stakes is Group 3 for three-year-olds.
-The Ribblesdale Stakes is Group 2 for three-year-old fillies and the second of the day's three Group races.
+The Ribblesdale Stakes is Group 2 for three-year-old fillies.
 The Britannia Stakes is a handicap for three-year-old colts and geldings.
 The King George V Stakes is a handicap for three-year-olds.
 The Buckingham Palace Stakes is a handicap over seven furlongs and typically closes the card.

 For anyone betting, the Norfolk Stakes is the opener and a useful read on the two-year-old form before the Gold Cup.
 For anyone not betting, the lull between the third and fourth races is the moment most boxes serve afternoon tea.